MenesesPT/TimerVTT/README.md

 As soon as the timer has expired a notification will appear and the message will indicate that the timer has expired: ![Timer expired][4].

-After a few seconds the message will disappear from the _Chat Log_.
+After a few seconds(15) the message will disappear from the _Chat Log_.
 If you wish to cancel the timer just delete the respective message.

 ## Creating timers programmatically